teuk/mediabot_v3/docs/RELEASING.md

 ## MB725 Debian 13 candidate acceptance

 The dedicated `debian13.yml` workflow is the final technical installation and upgrade gate.
-It builds and verifies the exact non-publishable rehearsal archive for its commit, extracts it without Git metadata, and uses only that candidate tree for the fresh configuration, MariaDB, systemd and dependency paths.
+On `3.4dev` it builds the exact non-publishable rehearsal archive;
+on the final `VERSION=3.5` commit it builds the identically scoped stable archive.
+It extracts that archive without Git metadata and uses only the resulting tree for the fresh configuration, MariaDB, systemd and dependency paths.

 The same disposable job exports the real stable `3.3` schema from Git history,